-While some physicians are apprehensive about life after practice, MD’s national survey revealed that planning creates peace of mind
+While some physicians are apprehensive about life after practice, MD’s national survey revealed that planning creates peace of mind.

-Conducted in the fall of 2018, the MD Physician Retirement Readiness Study found that while many physicians are well prepared for retirement, a significant minority struggle with financial pressures and feelings of financial uncertainty as retirement approaches.
-It also revealed that the physicians who have made specific plans for their retirement years and who are more focused on their investments tend to have more financial assets and a clearer picture of what they need to achieve for retirement.
+The study also revealed that the physicians who have made specific plans for their retirement years and who are more focused on their investments tend to have more financial assets and a clearer picture of what they need to achieve for retirement.

 The state of physician retirement readiness: A 360° view from active practitioners

 The online study was carried out by Environics Research between August 12 and September 4, 2018, with 402 physicians participating from across Canada.
 The pool of respondents was 65% male and 34% female; 38% were medical specialists and 62% general practitioners.
-On average, the physicians in the study were 55 years old and had been practicing for 24 years.
+On average, the physicians in the study were 55 years old and had been practising for 24 years.

 1. Most physicians are well prepared for retirement

 On the whole, the physicians surveyed were well prepared for retirement — and with an average age of 55 and an expected retirement age of 65, they had another full decade to prepare.

 The majority of those surveyed had amassed a substantial retirement nest egg.
 Half said they had financial assets of $1 million or more, and one-third reported a nest egg of $2 million or more.
 Older physicians were more likely than younger physicians to have $2 million or more in financial assets, and specialists were more likely than general practitioners to report $2 million in financial assets.